sgjava/install-opencv/README.md

 * In your web browser or VLC player go to `http://yourhost:8080/?action=stream` and you should see the video stream.

 ### Install OpenCV
-I have included a Java patch that is disabled by default.
-The patch will fix memory leaks and performance issues with Java.
-See [OpenCV Java memory management](https://github.com/sgjava/opencvmem) for details.
 * `cd ~/install-opencv/scripts`
 * `./install-opencv.sh`
     * Use `top` to monitor until build completes